microsoft/autogen/samples/tools/profiler/README.md

 # `aprofile`

-This package introduces a new functionality to profile chat messages.
-It includes a `Profiler` class that identifies the state of a chat message based on predefined states.
-It also introduces a command called `aprofile` which can be used to profile chat messages loaded from files, json str input, and AutoGen Bench style console logs.
+`aprofile` is a command-line tool to profile chat messages loaded from files, json str input, and AutoGen Bench style console logs.

 ## Installation